Search other staff

 Profile

-Oris Kondwani Chimphambano is a Researcher, Educator and Creative in the Department of Philosophy, within the School of Humanities and Social Sciences at the University of Malawi.
-Chimphambano is interested in interrogating power, ideology, and the subjective experiences of individuals amidst modernity, especially within African contexts.
-He is also interested in researching how individuals interact with digital technologies and how these technologies affect intersubjectivity as well as shape public discourse.
+Oris Kondwani Chimphambano is a researcher and educator in the Department of Philosophy at the University of Malawi.
+His research interests include interrogating power, ideology, and the subjective experiences of individuals within modernity, especially in African contexts.
+He is also interested in how individuals interact with digital technologies and how these technologies affect intersubjectivity and shape public discourse.
+In particular, his work focuses on the existential and social implications of (dis)embodiment in digital communication (e.g., social media).

 Publications